Andy Borowitz

 Andy Borowitz (born January 4, 1958) is an American writer, comedian, satirist, and actor.
 Borowitz is a New York Times-bestselling author who won the first National Press Club award for humor.
 He is known for creating the NBC sitcom The Fresh Prince of Bel-Air and the satirical column The Borowitz Report.

 Early life

-Borowitz was born to a marginally observant Reform Jewish family in Shaker Heights, Ohio, where he graduated from Shaker Heights High School.
+Borowitz was born to a marginally observant Reform Jewish family in Shaker Heights, Ohio, and graduated from Shaker Heights High School.

 In 1980, Borowitz graduated magna cum laude from Harvard College, where he lived in Adams House and was president of the Harvard Lampoon.
 He also wrote for the Hasty Pudding Theatricals.
 Borowitz studied with playwright William Alfred and wrote his undergraduate thesis on Restoration comedy.

 Career

 Hollywood

-After graduating from Harvard, Borowitz moved to Los Angeles to work for producer Bud Yorkin at Tandem Productions, the company Yorkin co-founded with producer Norman Lear, the creator of All in the Family.
+After graduating from Harvard, Borowitz moved to Los Angeles to work for producer Bud Yorkin at Tandem Productions, the company Yorkin co-founded with producer Norman Lear.
 From 1982 through 1983, he wrote for the television series Square Pegs, starring Sarah Jessica Parker.
 From 1983 through 1984, he wrote for the television series The Facts of Life.
 He wrote for various television series through the 1980s.